matthewscharles/instrument-maker/README.md

-# About
+# About Instrument Maker

-An open source framework for digital instrument building with sensors, with improving access in mind.
+This is an open source framework for digital instrument building with sensors, with improving access in mind.
 For Bela / Raspberry Pi.
 Currently developed by Charles Matthews through a series of collaborations - get in touch if you would like to contribute!

 Distributed under the terms of the GNU Public license version 3.

-This version is not ready for public consumption (see the technical notes below); please feel free to explore the code, and download and try out the abstactions if you are familiar with Pure Data.
+The current version is not ready for public consumption (see the technical notes below); please feel free to explore the code, and download and try out the abstactions if you are familiar with Pure Data.

 ## How does it work?

 Within Pure Data, create objects with the im. prefix to access building blocks: inputs, outputs, tuning systems.
 Upload to Bela, or Raspberry Pi with an Arduino device connected.
-With Bela, this is simply a case of drag and drop into a browser.
+With Bela, this should be a case of drag and drop into a browser; files can exist as "presets", no need to edit or look at the code unless desired.

 Video demo (code): https://youtu.be/8AJMJq2P8Ko